Muhsin

 their frailty.
 Generally, though, bribery and corruption have been firmly instituted

 in the country.
-They have eaten deep into our everyday life.
-An Al-Jazeera
+They have permeated our everyday life.
+An Al Jazeera

 English journalist interviewing the then-presidential

-candidate Muhammadu Buhari in 2014 said that Nigeria and corruption were
+candidate Muhammadu Buhari in 2014 stated that Nigeria and corruption were

 synonymous.
-Disturbing as this sounds, it is a truth.
+Disturbing as this may sound, it is true.
 Mr Buhari unseated a

-sitting president Goodluck Jonathan to win the 2015 election.
-The electorates
+sitting president, Goodluck Jonathan, to win the 2015 election.
+The electorate

 wanted him to achieve two principal goals, among others.
-One, to crush Boko
+One, to crush the Boko

 Haram insurgency.
 Two, to fight the menace of corruption head-on.
 Thanks to his